Re-wiring for Resilience

 Reflect

-The above image contains words that are often associated with the different states.
+The above image contains words that are often associated with the different nervous system states.

 Think about your own experience shifting between ease, activation, and shut down.
 What words, emotions, or bodily feelings do you connect with in each state?
 Are there certain images or colors that help you visualize your own unique experience of each state?
 You can use this as a starting point to visualize the states in a way that makes sense to you.

 I also love this version with characters from the Pixar movies, Inside Out and Inside Out 2.
-If you haven’t yet seen them, I highly recommend watching.
-The way they portray the emotional experience of humans is so relatable and pairs so well with the work you are doing through SSP and learning more about your brain/body partnership.
+If you haven’t yet seen them, I highly recommend watching!
+The way they portray the emotional experience of humans is so relatable and can help you reflect about how your brain and body work together to help you get through life.